In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 The study, performed by the University of Michigan, ranked 5,800 foods on a Health Nutritional Index.
 The index shares which foods increase or decrease the time of your “healthy” life, aka your good-quality, disease-free life expectancy.

 On the worst end of the spectrum is, you guessed it, hot dogs, followed by processed deli meats and bacon (costing you another 27 minutes of your healthy life.)
-On top of that, every soda takes off 14 minutes.
+On top of that, every soda takes 14 minutes off your life.

 Before you go into full panic mode, there is a silver lining.